 Departments shall ensure that employees are trained in:

-Methods and observations that may be used to detect the presence or release of hazardous substance in the work area.
+Methods and observations that may be used to detect the presence or release of hazardous substances in the work area.

 Physical and health hazards of the substances in the work area and the measures they can take to protect themselves from these hazards.
 These measures shall include specific procedures the department has implemented to protect employees from exposure to hazardous chemicals.